(French translation: here)

 So when I finally opened the library door, a shiver of cold dread spread through my spine, not because the room looked cleaner than it had been for years, but because a damp stain on the striped wallpaper greeted me instead of the butterfly’s frame.
 Did my grandfather burn it?
 Was my poor friend lost forever?
 I didn’t dare ask him, afraid of what the answer might be, and tried vainly to forget it, avoiding the library.

-When Christmas day came, my grandfather and my aunt were waiting for me in the dining room, in front of green and red present-laden Christmas socks that hung near a glittering, enormous Christmas tree.
+When Christmas day came, my grandfather and my aunt were waiting for me in the dining room, in front of green and red present-laden Christmas socks that hung near an enormous, glittering Christmas tree.
 My grandfather held out a rectangular parcel to me.
 I took it inquisitively, it was heavy and wrapped in an angel patterned paper.
 I tore the gift wrap, my heart beating painfully in my chest as I began to guess what I would find inside.

 I was right: the black butterfly rested inconspicuously among all the dead insects, and I clutched the frame as I tried to repress tears of joy.